 IAA (Impact Acceleration Account)

-The project runs from February to December 2018 and consists of the following activities:
+The project ran from February to December 2018 and consisted of the following activities: